jpnas8/CO1111-Assignment/notes.md

 During the labs I was working on a bit of css (gradient background) and steered the course of the project.
 Added some context in the landing page, created the page for the treasure hunt game with a link including style and functionality.
        *JP*

+# Feb 16 2024
+Lab hours.
+Worked on the lab worksheet this time.
+Miranda showed me her work, and pushed it into the repository (some startup on the app.html).
+Will continue working soon, but I think we should start having more meetings more frequently and actually start working on the project for good.
+[-> DO THE MANIFEST AND JSON AND JS FOR APPLICATION FROM PROGRESSIVE.HTML]
+       *JP*